Why do people self-harm?

 There are many ways to support a friend or family member who is self-harming.

-Do be aware of your own limitations and boundaries as a friend.
+Be aware of your own limitations and boundaries as a friend.
 You can offer to be a support to a friend, but need to watch in case it becomes too much.
-Read more about supporting a friend with their mental health here .
+Read more about supporting a friend with their mental health.

 Looking for support for self-harm

-You may feel that there isn’t anyone you can talk to about what is going on.
-If you do talk to someone, you may both feel that you need additional support to help you to cope.
+If you do talk to someone, you may both feel additional support would help you to cope.

 If you need help now: